Iron rich food is critical for our health but 33% of us are iron deficient. In menstruating women it’s way higher.

 - cream soups

-- smoothies – spinach is good in a berry smoothie
+- smoothies – spinach is good in this berry smoothie.

-- Find an easy iron rich oat bar or energy bar recipe they love.
+- Homemade energy bars : find an easy iron rich oat bar or energy bar recipe they love.
 The one below is super rich in iron rich nuts & seeds.
 If your kids don’t do “bits” finely grind up the nuts and seeds before adding to your recipe …

 Iron Rich Diet For Convalescence